Recycling and Waste Prevention Events

 Can larger bones go in the food recycling?
 Can shells from shell fish go in?

-S123 asked 17 days ago
+S123 asked about 2 months ago

 Thank you for your question.
 Yes bones and shells from shellfish can be placed in your food caddy as part of the food waste collection service.